-1 REPORT OF THE ANIMAL WELFARE SUB-COMMITTEE
+56 REPORT OF THE ANIMAL WELFARE CHARTER SUB-COMMITTEE

+The Committee considered the report of the Animal Welfare Charter Sub-Committee relating to its meeting held on 9 February 2006.

+During Member discussion, the following points were noted:

-- 1.1 This item of business was referred by the Community Overview & Scrutiny Committee on 14 February 2006 to this Committee with a number of recommendations. - 1.2 The Overview & Scrutiny Committee had considered the report of the Animal Welfare Charter Sub-Committee relating to its meeting held on 9 February 2006, a copy of which has been appended to this report. - 1.3 The version of the Animal Welfare Charter that is appended as Appendix 4 incorporates the revisions recommended by the Animal Welfare Sub-Committee and subsequently the Community Overview & Scrutiny Committee. - 1.4 In response to Member discussion at the meeting of the Overview & Scrutiny Committee, the following points were noted:- - Officers would confirm to Members which organisation issues angling licences and how the Council might best enforce the recommendations of the Charter in respect of angling. - The introduction of a section on animal hoarding was intended to make public the Council's intention in this area and to encourage people to make such instances known to officers. - Due regard would be paid to ensuring that tenants in sheltered housing schemes retained the option to keep pets in a responsible manner where this was currently permitted.
+- In relation to the section on Angling, officers would confirm which organisation issues the licences and how the Council could best enforce these recommendations. - The section on Animal Hoarding would make public the Council's intention in this area and encourage people to make such instances known to officers.

-1.5 It is proposed that the Committee RESOLVES
+Due regard would be paid to ensuring tenants retained the option to keep pets in a responsible manner where this was currently permitted.

+Resolved

+That the remit of the Animal Welfare Sub-Committee be extended to allow it to meet again from time to time as relevant matters arise.

+Recommended to the Community Services Committee